 Contact us for a demo of our advanced hermeticity testing methods.

 Read our technical paper, Why Be Concerned about Moisture?

 Ingress of moisture into any hermetically sealed enclosure can cause device errors or – especially in devices with high-reliability medical or military/aerospace applications – catastrophic failure.
 The crucial nature of this testing has driven us to perfect several different primary hermetic test approaches to defend against moisture and contaminants that can jeopardize a sealed system.

-Krypton-85 Testing: A radioactive isotope method that determines fine and gross leak rates in high-reliability devices, it’s often used in critical military components, commercial sensors, and similar applications.
+- Krypton-85 Testing: A radioactive isotope method that determines fine and gross leak rates in a high-reliability device, that’s often used in critical military components, commercial sensors, and similar applications.
 The Krypton-85 method offers extremely fast test times, overall reduced costs and testing in ambient conditions.
 It’s also able to find thermally induced or pressure-induced hermetic failures.